ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Historically biological determinism (behaviour determined by genetics) and eugenics (racial out-breeding) with Europeans as superior

-Homo sapiens are a polytypic species.
+Homo sapiens are a polytypic species (vast phenotypical differences amongst populations)

 Race is a somewhat dubious term often conflating genetics and culture.
 Although it literally means phenotypic variation across geographical areas, there is no fixed-set guidelines to assess someone's race.
 Furthermore, with the advent of genetics (subfield as population genetics), even within groups the amount of genetic variation is large.
 Also, although two people may differ in skin colour, the amount of other shared traits may be high, e.g. head shape, blood type etc.
-In addition, certain phenotypes are influenced by the environment as well So, race is not biological meaningful.
-Instead, use the term 'population' However, there are some genes that indicate a person's geographical ancestry
+So, majority of genetic differences seen between individuals In addition, certain phenotypes are influenced by the environment as well So, race is not biological meaningful as the boundaries are arbitrary, e.g. how many races?
+Instead, use the term 'population'
+However, there are some genes that indicate a person's geographical ancestry

+Took some time for people to accept all humans evolved from the same ancestor.
+Similarly, typology was used to categorise subraces.
+cline: gradual change in trait within a population, e.g. skin colour

 Ethnicity is purely cultural